 What Type of Care Will My Dental Implants Require?

 Unlike dentures, which require separate cleaning, soaking, and special adhesives, dental implants do not require any such special care.
 Dental implants are permanent tooth replacements, meaning they are just like your natural teeth.
 With dental implants, you do not need to purchase any special products.
 You only need to perform your regular oral hygiene routine of brushing and flossing twice per day.
 Be sure to use a soft bristled toothbrush, as firmer bristles can sometimes scratch dental implants.

 With proper care, dental implants are meant to last a lifetime.
 They have a 98% success rate, making them an excellent choice as a permanent tooth restoration option.
 We'll let you know if dental implants are safe for you during your first visit.

-If you are interested in getting dental implants or learning more about them, please contact Enamel General and Cosmetic Dentistry at 949-991-2499 to schedule a consultation appointment.
+If you are interested in getting dental implants or learning more about them including how much dental implants cost, please contact Enamel General and Cosmetic Dentistry at 949-991-2499 to schedule a consultation appointment.